 Firstly, Genting Bet has only the basic betting markets available both pre-game and in-play.
 Also, their sports list is smaller than some other competitors.
 To compete with other sportsbooks.
 They need to improve the depth of markets allowing more choice when selecting a bet.

-As an example, there are only 48 pre-game markets available in the Fulham Vs Aston Villa play-off final.
-Whereas Unibet has 143 different markets with the average having over 100.
+As an example, there are only 48 pre-game markets available in the Fulham vs Aston Villa play-off final.
+Whereas Unibet has 143 different markets with an average having over 100.

 Live Betting and Streaming

-At the time of reviewing there is also no live streaming option, which is more of a bonus anyway.
-All in all, the cash out option is a real miss that will hopefully come soon.
+When reviewing, there is also no live streaming option, which is more of a bonus anyway.
+All in all, the cash-out option is a real miss that will hopefully come soon.

-Their mobile platforms are very similar in design but the app is slightly worse than the site.
+Their mobile betting app and site are very similar in design but the app is slightly worse than the site.
 The designs are user-friendly and clear but the app doesn’t have a menu making it harder to navigate smoothly.

 The mobile site has a great A-Z list of sports at the bottom and in the menu at the top left.
 If you want to place and select bets fast use their mobile site for faster navigation.

-Their mobile site also has the customer support available whereas the app has no support built in.
+Their mobile site also has customer support available whereas the app has no support built-in.
 To find it click on the menu at the top left and scroll to the bottom.
 Or, scroll to the bottom of their main page.
 You will see both under the quick link “Customer Support”